What better way to introduce a foldable dog crate to your pups than to play games with them?

 When you aren’t using them, you can fold them flat and store them in a corner.

-11 training games that will make your dog love his foldable dog crate
+11 crate games for dogs that will make your dog love his foldable dog crate

 Foldable dog crate training game #1: Quiet when the door’s closed